8.5.2 |

 (first-order) doctrinal principles.

-its own morality (if it has one), and when they try to force
+own morality (if it has one), and when they try to force their views on it,

-this on that other being, they do not treat it as a person.
-For
+they, clearly, do not treat it as a person.

-every being, animal or human being could be said to have to do
+For every being, animal or human being could be said to have to do or to

-or to be something on the basis of the speaker's own creed.
-Only
+be something on the basis of the speaker's own creed.

 accordance with the instructions of its own morality is that